johnfairh/RubyGateway/SourceDocs/User Guide.md

 thread created either directly by your program or by the Swift concurrency / Dispatch runtime.

-A reasonable pattern is to call some Ruby method during system startup on the Swift `@MainActor` and then treat Ruby calls as requiring isolation to that actor.
+The simplest pattern is to call some Ruby method during system startup on the Swift `MainActor` and then treat Ruby calls as requiring isolation to that actor.

+Depending on the Ruby you're using, this may end up blocking your UI and so on.
+To avoid this, create a dedicated thread for Ruby and be sure to call Ruby only on that thread.
+The easiest way to do this with Swift concurrency is to associate an executor with a thread and then your Ruby-calling actors with that executor.
+There's a sample of this pattern in the `Sources/RubyThreadSample` target.

 If you take calls _from_ Ruby on Ruby-created threads, and servicing these requires access to your Swift concurrency executors, then you have to start a `Task` to do this, blocking & then resuming the (Ruby) thread while that work happens.
 You have to be really careful with the GVL here to avoid deadlocks or worse.

-`RbThread` provides some static helpers for creating Ruby threads and relinquishing the GVL: consult the internet for further guidance.
+`RbThread` provides some static helpers for creating further Ruby threads and relinquishing the GVL: consult the internet for further guidance.

 ## Caveats and Gotchas